 “Our vision for the reimagined Seagate was to create spaces that were structural, charming, worldly, and art-filled, while being functional and comfortable for guests,” says Vanessa Watts, partner at Watts & Dray.
 “To achieve this design concept, we carefully selected world-class vendors to partner with to create custom and handcrafted accents and art pieces throughout the property.
 This approach allowed us to work with small vendors to create one-of-a-kind elements to elevate every corner of the resort.”

-Meanwhile, the two-story, 3,500-square-foot Seagate Beach Club—which spans two Mr. Seas dining options, a members-only pool, and more—was renovated by Saguez & Dash.
+Meanwhile, the two-story, 3,500-square-foot Seagate Beach Club—spanning two Mr. Seas dining options, a members-only pool, and more—was renovated by Saguez & Dash.
 The venue, located directly on the beach, offers panoramic views from every seat in the house.

 “We were thrilled to be part of an amazing team that repositioned the Seagate in Delray,” says Saguez & Dash CEO David Ashen.
 “The beach club was particularly special as it’s been an iconic institution on this beach for many years.
 The transformation has created a venue that celebrates the history of the property and creates a fresh and sophisticated new club for the resort and community.”